google/skia/site/dev/contrib/style.md

 We use .cpp and .h as extensions for c++ source and header files.
 We use foo_impl.h for headers with inline definitions for class foo.

-Headers that aren’t meant for public consumption should be placed in src directories so that they aren’t in a client’s search path.
+Headers that aren't meant for public consumption should be placed in src directories so that they aren't in a client's search path.

 We prefer to minimize includes.
 If forward declaring a name in a header is sufficient then that is preferred to an include.